LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ```

 ## Vector operations
-Same as operation on list you can operate on list you have different procedure to operate on vectors.
+Same as operation on list you can operate on list, you have different procedure to operate on vectors.

 ```scheme
 (let ((v (vector #\h #\e #\l #\l #\o)))